Chain algebras of finite distributive lattices: Chain algebras of planar distributive lattices

 \subsection{Hilbert series of planar chain algebras}

 We will now interpret the Hilbert series of the algebra $K[\C_L]$ combinatorially.
-A grading on $K[\C_L]$ is defined by assigning degree one to the chain monomials generating $K[\C_L]$.
+A grading on $K[\C_L]$ is defined by assigning degree one to the monomials generating $K[\C_L]$.
 From \Cref{lemma:planar-sort-hibi} and \Cref{thm:mainplanar} we get the following description of the Hilbert function.

-\begin{Corollary} For a finite planar distributive lattice $L$, the vector space dimension of the graded component $K[\C_L]_i$ equals the number of ways to draw $i$ non-traversing maximal lattice paths in $L$. \end{Corollary} We clarify that the maximal lattice paths are allowed to have points in common, only not to traverse each other.
+\begin{Corollary} For a planar FDL $L$, the vector space dimension of the graded component $K[\C_L]_i$ equals the number of ways to draw $i$ non-traversing maximal lattice paths in $L$. \end{Corollary} By a \emph{maximal lattice path} we mean a path from $(0,0)$ to $(a,b)$ where the points are identified with elements of $L$, and $(a,b)$ is the maximal element, as described in Section \ref{subsec:alg_prop_planar}.
+We clarify that the maximal lattice paths are allowed to have points in common, only not to traverse.

-As our planar chain algebra $K[C_L]$ is isomorphic to the Hibi ring $K[L']$, were $L'$ is the lattice of chains as in Lemma \ref{lemma:planar-sort-hibi}, the Hilbert series is given by \eqref{eq:Hilbert_series}.
-To analyze the numerator in our particular case, we first need to get a better understanding of the lattice $L'$ and the poset $P'$ for which $L'=\J(P')$.
+As our planar chain algebra $K[C_L]$ is isomorphic to the Hibi ring $K[L']$, where $L'$ is the FDL of chains as in \Cref{lemma:planar-sort-hibi}, the Hilbert series is given by \eqref{eq:Hilbert_series}.
+To analyse the numerator of \eqref{eq:Hilbert_series} in the case of chain algebras, we need to deduce the poset $P'$ for which $L'=\J(P')$.